pyriemann.estimation.XdawnCovariances¶

 Fit.

-Estimate spatial filters and prototyped response for each classes.
+Estimate spatial filters and prototyped response for each class.

 Multi-channel time-series.